danielopq/art-gallery/README.md

 ## Overview

-Developed a fully responsive frontend for an art gallery website, designed to deliver a seamless experience across a variety of devices.
-To achieve fluid layout transitions, I implemented CSS Grid templates, optimizing content flow and alignment for desktops, tablets, and mobile screens.
-Each element's position and style were meticulously crafted to align with the provided design mockups, ensuring an accurate visual representation.
+Developed a fully responsive frontend for an art gallery website, tailored to deliver a seamless experience across a variety of devices.
+I utilized the mix-blend-mode CSS property to create visually appealing blending effects, adding depth and artistry to the design.
+To ensure fluid layout transitions, I implemented CSS Grid templates, optimizing content flow and alignment for desktops, tablets, and mobile screens.
+Each element’s position and styling were meticulously crafted to match the provided design mockups, ensuring an accurate and visually engaging representation.

-This project was built from the ground up using HTML, and CSS, without relying on frameworks, to maintain complete control over the codebase and optimize performance.
+This project was built from the ground up using only HTML and CSS, without relying on frameworks, to maintain complete control over the codebase and optimize for performance.

 ### Screenshot